primeqa/primeqa/primeqa/qg/README.md

 - WikiSQL (QG for TableQA)
 - SQuAD, SQuAD_v2 (QG for PassageQA i.e. MRC)
 - TydiQA (Multilingual QG)
-- Custom Data in Squad/TydiQA format.
+- Custom Data in a file in Squad/TydiQA format.

 ## Example Usage
 An example for training the model on WikiSQL dataset: